 It is not uncommon for swelling to appear around the area of injection for the first 2-3 weeks.
 Gentle massage and ice is all that is required in these cases.
 Lips, and lower eyelids are at greatest risk for swelling.

 At the 2-week mark, Dr. Brace’s office will contact you to ensure that you are happy with the results.
 If there is any left-over product from the treatment Dr. Brace will see you back to augment other areas as desired or to touch up any minor asymmetries.
-If you wish to learn more, contact us today and schedule a consultation to receive some of the best results after facial fillers Kitchener has to offer.
+If you wish to learn more, contact us today and schedule a consultation for facial fillers.
+Kitchener and Milton residents are just a short drive from our office in Guelph.